310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/lets_party.md

 {% endbubble %}

 {% bubble Chiaki %}
 …Yeah.
-You’re right, I don’t need to keep thinking that I’ve got to do everything myself, do I?
+You’re right, I don’t need to act big like I’ve got to do everything myself, do I?

 The kids are growing up to be strong and amazing.
-I really got to see and feel that from the bottom of my heart.
+I really got to see and feel that from the bottom of my heart this time around.

 I’m so happy, Kanata.
 Our dreams, our wishes keep coming true.